-In February 2010, we acquired a right to use approximately 312,400 square feet of land located in Changping District, Beijing ("Changping Site") with five buildings with a total built-out area of 32,322 square meters (approximately 347,900 square feet) on 29,021 square meters (for a total consideration of approximately RMB123.6 million (\$19.1 million)).
+In February 2010, we acquired a right to use approximately 312,400 square feet of land located in Changping District, Beijing ("Changping Site") with five buildings with a total built-out area of 32,322 square meters (approximately 347,900 square feet) for a total consideration of approximately RMB123.6 million (\$17.8 million).
 We have made all required payments by December 31, 2012.
-We have built a new filling and packaging line, EV71 production facilities and a warehouse on the Changping site.
-The new filling and packaging line and warehouse commenced operation in May 2013 and December 2010, respectively.
-The EV71 vaccine production line has a designed annual capacity of 20 million doses and was granted the new GMP certificate in January 2016.
-As described above, a representative of Sinobioway Medicine and dozens of unidentified individuals forcibly entered Sinovac Beijing's corporate offices and cut power to our Shangdi site.
-Due to the actions of the representative of Sinobioway Medicine, Sinovac Beijing was forced to destroy the affected products and temporarily decided to stop production at the impacted facility in order to maintain product safety, though production has resumed at this facility.
+We built a new filling and packaging line, EV71 production facilities and a warehouse at the Changping site.
+In May 2013, the new filling and packaging line at the Changping site was granted the GMP certificate, following which, we moved all the filling and packaging activities to the Changping site.
+The five-year GMP renewal at the Changping site for the filling and package line was successfully completed on April 13, 2018.
+The new warehouse was put into operation in December 2010.
+The EV71 vaccine production line at the Changping site has a designed annual capacity of 20 million doses and was granted the new GMP certificate in January 2016.
+In July 2016, we started to build our sIPV plant for bulk production at the Changping site.
+The expected capacity is approximately 20 million doses.

 In November 2009, we entered into an agreement with Dalian Jin Gang Group to establish Sinovac Dalian.
 In January 2010, we established Sinovac Dalian which focuses on the research, development, manufacturing and commercialization of live-attenuated vaccines, such as varicella, mumps and rubella vaccines for human use.
-Sinovac Dalian has seven existing buildings with a total built-out area of 20,000 square meters (approximately 215,280 square feet) on 95,685 square meters (approximately 1,030,000 square feet) of land, located at DD Port, Economic and Technical Development Zone, Dalian City, Liaoning province.
-The construction of a varicella vaccine production plant within the existing building in Sinovac Dalian with total area of 4,458 square meters is underway.
-The expected annual capacity is five million doses.
-Sinovac Dalian received its GMP certificate (2010 version) from the NMPA for its mumps vaccine in September 2012.
+Sinovac Dalian has seven existing buildings with a total built-out area of 20,000 square meters (approximately 215,280 square feet) on a parcel of land of 95,685 square meters (approximately 1,030,000 square feet), located at DD Port, Economic and Technical Development Zone, Dalian City, Liaoning province.
+Sinovac Dalian received its GMP certificate (2010 version) from the NMPA for its mumps vaccine in September 2012 for five years.
+The renewed GMP certificate issued by Food and Drug Administration of Liaoning Province was obtained on February 13, 2018, which will remain valid until February 12, 2023.
+The construction of a varicella vaccine production plant was completed in 2019.
+The production permit was granted in December 2019 after NMPA's inspection of our varicella vaccine production line.
+The annual capacity of the varicella production line is 5 million doses.